AnhPhix3405/device-os-lab/CONTRIBUTING.md

 - Place new third-party libraries in the appropriate subdirectory under `third_party/`.
 - Ensure the library is properly documented and follows the new directory structure guidelines.

+### Adding Logging API Examples

+When adding examples for the new logging API, follow these steps:

+1. **Create a New Example**: Write a concise and functional example demonstrating the logging API's usage.
+2. **Place in Documentation**: Add the example to the `docs/logging.md` file under the "Examples" section.
+3. **Verify Functionality**: Ensure the example is functional and adheres to the project's style guide.
+4. **Reference in PR**: When submitting a pull request, reference the example in the PR description.